clemsos/writings/_quora/2015-08-05-I-want-to-start-learning-about-MEAN-what-are-some-great-projects-to-start-with-or-some-advanced-projects.md

 language: en
 title: |
-    I want to start learning about MEAN, what are some great projects to start with or some advanced projects? - Quora
+    I want to start learning about MEAN, what are some great projects to start with or some advanced projects?
 ---

 You could try to-do lists or e-commerce app to get acquainted with the